waterbycounty

 What's happening with rivers in Marshall County right now?

-Marshall County's primary USGS streamgage on the YELLOW RIVER is currently reading 223 cubic feet per second — 81% of the long-term mean of 275.78 cfs.
+Marshall County's primary USGS streamgage on the YELLOW RIVER has a pipeline snapshot of 223 cubic feet per second — 81% of the long-term mean of 275.78 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Marshall County water compare to the Indiana average?